 Duration of the PhD

 The study program allows to graduate within three years.
 If this cannot be achieved, an extension for a maximum of two years is possible.
-An application must be submitted informally to the program committee every six months.
+An application together the confirmation of the thesis committee must be submitted informally to the program committee every six months.
 Students must be enrolled continuously at the University of Göttingen.

 A publication-based dissertation is the preferred choice of our students.
 Students must be first authors on the manuscripts.
 In addition to the manuscripts, the thesis consists of an elaborate introduction and discussion.
 Alternatively, a monograph may be submitted.

 The application for admission to the doctoral examination is to be submitted to the program committee.
 The application package includes the thesis, the checklist, credit confirmations and proposals for the members of the examination board.
 Detailed information can be found in the GAUSS regulations (§9).
 The required form and detailed guidelines can be found in the right column.